richattack/CodepathWeek3Assignment/README.md

 - [x] Panning from the edge should reveal the menu.
   - [x] If the menu is being revealed when the user lifts their finger, it should continue revealing.
   - [x] If the menu is being hidden when the user lifts their finger, it should continue hiding.
-- [ ] Tapping on compose should animate to reveal the compose view.
+- [?]
+Tapping on compose should animate to reveal the compose view.
+(MISSING ASSETS?)
-- [ ] Tapping the segmented control in the title should swipe views in from the left or right.
+- [?]
+Tapping the segmented control in the title should swipe views in from the left or right.
+(MISSING ASSETS?)
-- [ ] Shake to undo.
+- [X] Shake to undo.

 #### The following **additional** features are implemented: